jonez734/ttyio4/README.md

   * clearvariables() - resets the variables dict to empty
   * usage: {var:<name>} in echo()
 - [ ] getch
-  * gets a single char using select/read
+  * gets a single char using select/read for async
   * since ~may 2021, working to add handling of cursor keys, backspace, home, end, ctrl-u.
   * thought about trying ftell() to handle arrow keys, but sys.stdin is not seekable.
   * settled on making a loop that reads one byte at a time, setting a flag when it's an esc, and then returning a string like 'KEY_CURSORDOWN', etc